 Pearl boasts a variety of offerings, and they’re committed to building something more.
 One main challenge of operating a large food hall is the number of vendors, tables, and checks to manage.

-“It took me about two hours every night to get through the accounting,” Grace said.
+“It took me about two hours every night to get through the accounting,” Smith said.
 “It was horrible.”

 On top of that, customers couldn’t find the menu for individual vendors.
 Each shop had its own website with varying order, tip, and pickup practices, and many guests struggled to adapt to the change every time they wanted something new.